 “Reduced chances of fatal heart attacks and requirements for additional heart stents.”

-Where was the news when THIS study got published?
+Where was the news when THIS study was published?
 Crickets.

 The key to the benefits of vitamins here was in the duration of the study.
 The one with positive results of vitamins looked at a lot of longer-term data.